MH15/franklin_legacy/Readme.md

 __**Important:** will publish open source to Github as soon as well documented__
 # Franklin
 Franklin is a new node-based Content Management System (CMS) built from scratch to meet the goals of security, stability, and efficiency.
+Franklin uses a stack based on Node/Express including
+- Passport.js
+- EJS
+- MongoDB
+- Some other things

 ## Installation